mug-n-ai/AstrOmakase/docs/desktop.rst

 +++++++++++++++

 `OnlyOffice <https://www.onlyoffice.com/>`_ is a comprehensive office suite designed to cater to all your document needs.
 It strongly resemble Microsoft Office 365.
-It supports a wide array of formats including DOCX, XLSX, and PPTX, making it highly compatible with files from other major office suites like Microsoft Office.
+It supports a wide array of formats including DOCX, XLSX, PPTX and PDF, making it highly compatible with files from other major office suites like Microsoft Office.

 The suite features a clean and intuitive interface that simplifies tasks such as document editing, spreadsheet calculations, and presentation creation.

 **HDFCompass**
 ++++++++++++++++++++++++++++

-HDFCompass is a sophisticated visualisation tool designed to facilitate the exploration and analysis of HDF5 (Hierarchical Data Format version 5) files.
+`HDFCompass <https://github.com/HDFGroup/hdf-compass>`_ is a sophisticated visualisation tool designed to facilitate the exploration and analysis of HDF5 (Hierarchical Data Format version 5) files.
 HDF5 is a widely used format for managing large amounts of data in a hierarchical structure.
 HDFCompass provides an intuitive interface that allows users to navigate through the complex hierarchies of HDF5 files, view datasets, and inspect metadata.

 Its capabilities extend to data exploration, including viewing and editing dataset values and attributes, making it an invaluable tool for researchers and engineers working with HDF5 data.